 Closing Costs for Vermont Homes: What to Expect

-According to recent data from Bankrate, the average closing costs in Vermont are $2,164.
+According to data from Bankrate, closing costs in Vermont average $2,164.
 However, this does not include variable costs like title insurance, title search, taxes, other government fees, escrow fees, and discount points.

 In general, buyers should expect to pay between 2% and 5% of the closing price in closing costs.
-According to Zillow, the median home value in Burlington is $321,700, so buyers in the city would need to be prepared to spend between $6,434 and $16,08 in closing costs.
-The median home value in Vermont as a whole is $202,300, so buyers should budget at least between $4,046 and $10,115, regardless of where they’re looking to buy in the Green Mountain State.
+The median home value in Vermont is $202,300, so buyers should budget at least between $4,046 and $10,115 in closing costs.

 Common Closing Costs for Vermont Home Buyers